Chartered Legal Executives and CILEx Practitioners

-Before instructing someone to carry out legal work for you it is sensible to satisfy yourself that the individual is a who they claim to be.
-You can check this by searching for their details in the CILEx Authorised Practitioners Directory.
-You can also make sure that there are no disciplinary orders against them.
+Before instructing someone to carry out legal work for you, it is sensible to check that the individual is who they claim to be.
+You can do this by searching for their details in the CILEx Authorised Practitioners Directory.

-They may also mention that the firm in which they work is regulated by another regulator.
+They may also mention that the firm they work in is regulated by another regulator.

 CILEx Authorised Entities

 What is a CILEx Authorised Entity?

 A CILEx Authorised Entity is a firm, business, practice or any other type of organisation regulated and authorised by CILEx Regulation to deliver specific areas of legal work.
 Entities have demonstrate that they have the correct processes and procedures in place to conduct legal work; that they meet the necessary professional standards and that they comply with the CILEx Code of Conduct.